-If you have the ever-popular office job that involves sitting at a desk for eight hours a day, it can wreak havoc on your precious body, creating tight hips and lower back pain.
+If you have the ever-popular office job that involves sitting at a desk for eight hours a day, it can wreak havoc on your body, creating tight hips and lower back pain.
 Many stretches for your hips also stretch out your lower back, so these poses are like two for the price of one.
+It will only take about four minutes, but that's all you'll need to ease tension.

 - Sit on the floor, bend both knees, and bring your feet together.
 Using your hands, open your feet up like a book, pressing your knees toward the floor with your elbows.
 If you want more of a stretch, extend your arms out in front of you.